 While we declined the grant, we offered the City of Maplewood the opportunity to move forward in the future on a collaborative planning process to develop a new scope for the project along the greenway segment in Maplewood.
 The City of Maplewood agreed to move forward and collaborate with us and the City of St. Louis on a feasibility study of the previously established northern route option.
 Together, we are exploring what’s feasible, what funding mechanisms are available, what is within the scope of a greenway project and what is a municipal issue for the City of Maplewood to address.
 It’s important to note that while we declined the original grant, this does not eliminate the possibility of applying for future grants for this project.

 Project partners, engineers, consultants and the community engagement team are meeting monthly to advance the study.
 The engineers and other consultants are wrapping up their safety evaluation of three intersections and developing design solutions that consider the needs of all users–people walking, riding bikes or driving a car.
 Project partners hosted an Open House and Community Meeting on Wednesday November 14, 2018 at the Maplewood Fire house to share the potential intersection options.

 From that 11.14.18 meeting:

+The community’s feedback about each of the intersection options will be utilized as we take the next steps in the development of this portion of the greenway.
+Planning and study efforts will include further analysis of the overall project including assessment of utilities, property ownership and environmental conditions.
 As always, we will keep you informed as this project evolves and we appreciate your continued input!
 Questions welcome anytime.
 Hope to see you out on the greenways or at a program or event soon.